jonathan-white/liri-node-app/README.md

 ## Author

-This project is maintained and written by
+This project was written by
 [Jon White](https://jonathan-white.github.io/)